remotion-dev/remotion/packages/cloudrun/container/readme.md

    a.
 This will launch a browser for you to authenticate your shell with Google Cloud
    b.
 Within the shell, you should see remotion-dev as a project to use.
 Select this
    c.
 Typing `gcloud config list` should show that the correct account and project are active
+   d. if remotion-dev is not the current project, run `gcloud config set project remotion-dev`
 3. `cd` into the `packages/gcp/container` folder.
 4. Run `gcloud builds submit --tag us-docker.pkg.dev/remotion-dev/cloud-run/render:VERSION` replacing VERSION with the current Remotion version.